 As the stay at home order continues to be extended, more stories like Hobby Lobby will likely continue to be reported as employers will seek to continue their business and make money.
 However, they should be cautious to follow the law which is put in place to help end the COVID-19 emergency.

-If you feel that you’ve been retaliated against or denied your rights in response to COVID-19, the employment discrimination attorneys at The Spitz Law Firm would like to hear from you.
+If you feel that you’ve been retaliated against or denied your rights in response to COVID-19, the employment discrimination attorneys at Spitz, The Employee’s Law Firm would like to hear from you.
 Even if you are not sure about your claim, you should call the right attorney as quickly as possible to schedule a free and confidential consultation.

 This employment law website is an advertisement.
 The materials available at the top of this page and at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 If you are still asking, “Can I be forced to work during the Coronavirus pandemic”, “What should I do my company refuses to close despite the Governor’s order,” “My manager retaliated against me for refusing to come to work sick” or “I was fired during the Coronavirus epidemic”, it would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.